 The southern section heading south to Hokitika has a remote feel as it runs straight on top of a historic railway line that also follows the coastline.
 Here there are wetlands to watch, sandflies to swat and sunsets to seek.

-It is likely that the Kawatiri Coastal trail once completed will go from being in the Top 5 list … to being at the top.
+It is likely that the Kawatiri Coastal trail once completed will go from being in the Top 5 list … to being at the top of our coastal rides list.
 This new Westport trail is an easy ride and runs along the river and boardwalk wetland to reach the coast.
 From here the trail weaves a course just back from the water’s edge, through dense rainforest and right into the seal colony carpark at the aptly named Cape Foulwind.

 This trail has a heap of exploring to do; passing beside long sandy beaches, crossing pretty estuarine lagoons, penetrating dense coastal rainforest and navigating plenty of exposed headlands.
 Watch and wait … the completion of this cycle trail is going to be well worth the wait!